Dereks1233/eyeless-kernel/README.md

-# VulcanKernel for Exynos 990 devices
+# Eyeless for Exynos 990 devices

 ## Credits
 - Special thanks to [ExtremeXT](https://github.com/ExtremeXT) for the original ExtremeKernel source code and development